- Funding Criteria and Procedures

 - To promote understanding of the United Church's role in the Indian Residential School system and of the impact of this system on former students and their communities

-In 2016, the fund will have a budget of $100,000 and usually does not grant more than $15,000 to any project.
+The fund has an annual budget of $100,000, and does not grant more than $10,000 to any one project.

 Who can apply for funding?